tigera-solutions/cc-aks-redis-mcm-federation/README.md

 ## Changelog/Need to do

+### Mar 07, 2023

+- Finish README and scripts content
+- Tighten up the demo flow
+- Split into modules for workshop and demo consumption
+- Document the gotchas about hipstershop cartservice and Redis svc consumption

 ### Mar 02, 2023

 - Federated svc for Redis done and failure scenario tested, README instructions updated.
 Needs to be tested.